mj3b/governance-frameworks/ai-governance/ai-vetting-criteria.md

 ### Criterion 2: Human Accountability Architecture

-Every consequential output the tool produces must be attributable to a named, accountable human being — a specific person identified by role and institutional position — who carries responsibility for that output and who can be held to account by the persons affected.
+Every consequential output the tool produces must be attributable to a named, accountable human being, a specific person identified by role and institutional position, who carries responsibility for that output and who can be held to account by the persons affected.
 Accountability distributed across a committee without a named decision owner falls short of this criterion.

 The doctrinal grounding is unambiguous.
 Decision-making about the lives of persons "must always be left to the human person."[^1] As Pope Francis stated directly: "We would condemn humanity to a future without hope if we took away people's ability to make decisions about themselves and their lives, by dooming them to depend on the choices of machines."
 Maintaining proper human control over AI-mediated decisions is a binding moral requirement; "human dignity itself depends on it."[^1]